angrycub/nomad_example_jobs/applications/docker_registry_v3/README.md

 - **Nomad 1.4+** - This job leverages:
   - Nomad service discovery for locating the registry instances.
-  - Nomad Variables for maintaining the user authentication information
+  - Nomad variables for maintaining the user authentication information

 ## Necessary configuration